 SUMMARY OF ISSUE

-The guidance within this issue paper introduces new statutory accounting concept revisions to SSAP No. 26R—Bonds (SSAP No. 26R) and SSAP No. 43R—Loan-backed and Structured Securities (SSAP No. 43R) pursuant to the Statutory Accounting Principles (E) Working Group’s (Working Group) Investment Classification Project as well as in response to expanding investment structures that have been reported on Schedule D-1: Long-Term Bonds.
-The Investment Classification Project reflects a comprehensive review address a variety of issues pertaining to definitions, measurement and overall scope of the investment SSAPs.
-Although SSAP No. 26R was previously revised pursuant to the Investment Classification Project in 2017, it was identified that some entities were classifying securities issued from special purpose vehicles (SPVs) in scope of SSAP No. 26 instead of SSAP No. 43R.
-As the focus of this current project is on the substance of investments, regardless of whether they include an SPV for issuance, this project includes both SSAP No. 26R and SSAP No. 43R.
+The guidance within this issue paper details the new statutory accounting concept revisions to SSAP No. 26—Bonds (SSAP No. 26), SSAP No. 43—Loan-backed and Structured Securities (SSAP No. 43) and SSAP No. 21—Other Admitted Assets (SSAP No. 21) pursuant to the Statutory Accounting Principles (E) Working Group’s (Working Group) Investment Classification Project as well as in response to expanding investment structures that have been reported on Schedule D-1: Long-Term Bonds.
+The revisions and discussions detailed within reflects a comprehensive review, referred to as the “Principles-Based Bond Project,” to establish principal concepts for determining whether a debt security qualifies for reporting as a bond.
+Although SSAP No. 26 was previously revised pursuant to the Investment Classification Project in 2017, it was identified that some entities were classifying securities issued from special purpose vehicles (SPVs) in scope of SSAP No. 26 instead of SSAP No. 43.
+As the focus of this Principles-Based Bond Project is on the substance of investments, regardless of whether they include an SPV for issuance, this project includes all debt securities and encompasses both SSAP No. 26 and SSAP No. 43.

 summary conclusion

 Investments eligible for reporting as bonds on Schedule D-1 shall comply with the principles-based definition of a bond or be specifically noted in scope of SSAP No. 26 or SSAP No. 43.
-Revisions to reflect the principles-based bond definition will be incorporated to SSAP No. 26, with SSAP No. 43 revised for accounting and reporting guidance investments that qualify as asset-backed securities under the 26 bond definition.
-SSAP No. 21—Other Admitted Assets has been revised to detail accounting and reporting guidance for debt securities that do not qualify as bonds under SSAP No. 26.
+Revisions to reflect the principles-based bond definition have been incorporated to SSAP No. 26, with SSAP No. 43 revised for accounting and reporting guidance for investments that qualify as asset-backed securities under the SSAP No. 26 bond definition.
+SSAP No. 21 has been revised to detail accounting and reporting guidance for debt securities that do not qualify as bonds under SSAP No. 26 and to provide guidance for the accounting and reporting of residual interests.
 Lastly, various revisions to other SSAPs have been incorporated to update guidance and/or references to the bond guidance.
-The final adopted SSAPs and other revisions are shown in the to this .
+The final adopted SSAPs and other revisions are shown in the exhibits to this issue paper.

 Discussion